State-by-State Childcare Tax Credit Guide

 Official site: Florida Department of Revenue

-Florida does not have a traditional individual income tax, so most childcare tax relief comes from the federal Child and Dependent Care Credit.
-Use our estimator worksheet to plan for your federal return.
+Florida does not have a traditional individual income tax, so most childcare-related tax relief for Florida families comes from the federal Child and Dependent Care Credit.
+That makes federal planning especially important.
+Use our estimator worksheet to organize your childcare expenses and understand the federal benefit before filing.

 Georgia